No. 218 (Gold Coast) Squadron RAF

 No. 218 Squadron RAF was a squadron of the Royal Air Force.
 It was also known as No 218 (Gold Coast) Squadron after the Governor of the Gold Coast (modern Ghana) and people of the Gold Coast officially adopted the squadron.
+The squadron was informally known in the UK as "Weston-super-Mare’s Own."

 History

 World War I

 The squadron was first formed at Dover on 24 April 1918, going into action a month later in France.
 The unit flew Airco DH.9s in daylight bombing raids and during its 5 months of wartime service, it dropped 94 LT of bombs over enemy targets in France and Belgium, flying a total of 117 sorties.
 In 1919, the unit was disbanded, having claimed 37 enemy aircraft during the war.